Ultrabenosaurus/OpenTrack/README.md

 ##Versions##

 This is the unstable development version.
 It is not recommended to use this version for anything other than your own development/proof-of-concepts.
-If you want to use this script, please look at either the [Master](https://github.com/Ultrabenosaurus/OpenTrack/) (stable class-based) or [V1.0](https://github.com/Ultrabenosaurus/OpenTrack/tree/V1.0) (stable, non-class-based) branches.
+If you want to use this script, please look at either the [Master](https://github.com/Ultrabenosaurus/OpenTrack/) or [V1.4](https://github.com/Ultrabenosaurus/OpenTrack/tree/V1.4) branches.

+A barebones, stable non-class-based version is also available in the [V1.0 branch](https://github.com/Ultrabenosaurus/OpenTrack/tree/V1.0) if you only need minimal tracking abilities.

 ##Working On##

+* Look into adding support for popular ORM ([Kohana](https://github.com/kohana/orm), [Doctrine](http://www.doctrine-project.org), [RedBean](http://redbeanphp.com/), etc)

+##To Do##

+Things to do in next dev version once the current version is stablised and moved to the Master branch.

 * Testing D:
 * Merge with Master branch

-##To Do##

-Things to do in next dev version once the current version is stablised and moved to the Master branch.

-* Look into adding support for popular ORM ([Kohana](https://github.com/kohana/orm), [Doctrine](http://www.doctrine-project.org), [RedBean](http://redbeanphp.com/), etc)